candypink/emails/README.md

 * [json](https://docs.python.org/2/library/json.html) is used to read the JSON file containing the information on which text we want to use for each type of guest.
 * [pandas](https://pandas.pydata.org/) is used to read the csv file into a DataFrame.
+* [os](https://docs.python.org/3/library/os.html) provides the intergace to the operating system, which in this case I use to check the existence of files.

 ## How to run the script